Skip to Content

 • Guidelines for all burning are included on your burn permit.

-• When Fire and Emergency Services responds to complaints about burning and they find you are not following these rules, you may be charged for the services used to respond to the complaint, including trucks and staff costs.
+• When Fire and Emergency Services responds to complaints about burning and they find you are not following these rules, you will be charged for the services used to respond to the complaint.
+We also have the right to revoke your burn permit, if necessary.
+First attendance at a non-compliant fire will result in a fee of $100, second attendance $500, each subsequent attendance in a 6-month period the fee will increase $500.

 • Be a good neighbour and make sure that smoke from your burn is not drifting on to others' property.
 Your neighbours have a right to complain about your burn if the smoke is causing an issue on their property.